Thursday, November 21, 2013

 So what happened here?
 I have my own theories and something about the following quote from MWP doesn't ring quite true - there's something not exactly transparent.

 If that isn't the case, it means that Marvel wanted too much for the line as negotiated between the two and MWP couldn't make enough profit to viably keep publishing the line- "an admittedly ambitious license".
-Also if the stuff already written is now being scrapped that means MWP expected to take a loss if they continued.
-The other scenario here is that Marvel was in a position to request even more for the licence after a set time period, and seeing the success of their Avengers movie, jacked up the fees, making Marvel Heroic unviable.
+Also if the stuff already written is now being scrapped that means MWP had expected to take a loss if they continued.
+The other scenario here is that Marvel was in a position to request even more for the licence after a set period of time, and seeing the success of their Avengers movie, jacked up the fees, making Marvel Heroic unviable.

 Here's the situation.
-If MWP pulled out because they felt they would rather focus on other properties because they were more profitable than Marvel Heroic, but Marvel Heroic was still making money then basically it's over.
-If MWP lost the license from Marvel because it was too expensive then it's clobbering time.
-Basically it's unlikely that a new Marvel RPG is going to do better than Marvel Heroic.
-Its popular and won 2 ENnies.
-Marvel has to understand the "actual value " of its propery in the RPG game industry.
+If MWP pulled out because they felt they would rather focus on other properties that were more profitable than Marvel Heroic, but Marvel Heroic was still making money then basically it's over.
+If MWP lost the licence from Marvel because it was too expensive then it's clobbering time.
+It's unlikely that a new Marvel RPG is going to do better than Marvel Heroic.
+It's popular and won two ENnies.
+Marvel has to understand the "actual value " of its property in the RPG game industry.
 They can either make some money or no money.
 But here is the game changer.
-If a game that was popular in the circle of customers that would be interested in such a game didn't generate enough value to continue the line, we need to let Marvel know that we want it to support Marvel Heroic, and that we will not be supporting any forthcoming system.
-This in effect will make any Marvel RPG completely unviable, unprofitable and generate nothing for Marvel and its properties.
+If a game that was popular in the circle of customers that would be interested in such a game didn't generate enough value to continue the line, we need to let Marvel know that we want it to support Marvel Heroic and that we will not be supporting any forthcoming system.
+This in effect will make any Marvel RPG completely unviable, and unprofitable generating nothing for Marvel and its properties.
 If Marvel wants to make any money from our hobby they need to renegotiate a new deal with MWP to continue the Marvel Heroic line.
-Simply put, we don't need Marvel to keep playing this game, we can make the content ourselves,the OSR has proven that it can be done, and MWP could easily publish the operations manual without the Marvel IP.
-Marvel has an opportunity to create even more fans, make some money, and watch a game line grow, with the future opportunity to make money on RPGs for every comic book tie in / event they have ever published and/or ever will.
+Simply put, we don't need Marvel to keep playing this game, we can make the content ourselves, the OSR has proven that it can be done, and MWP could easily publish the operations manual without the Marvel IP.
+Marvel has an opportunity to create even more fans, make some money, and watch a game line grow, with the future opportunity to make money on RPGs for every comic book tie-in/event they have ever published and/or ever will.
 However this is Disney - creator of the Disney Vault - they're perfectly willing to sit on this, It's worked for them in the past.
 This time it's different, because if we keep building our own events and data files then there will never be a demand for a Marvel RPG.
 Our community will become the one with all the content and all the players.
 If Marvel sits on this they lose.

 Thursday, May 9, 2013